 - Meaningful Rename: Muffin changes his name to Napoleon to reflect his courage.
 Later, he meets a penguin named Pengy who changed his name to Conan for the same reason.

-- Mood Whiplash: When Napoleon finds out that the howling he's been following is not wild dogs, but a monitor lizard doing random animal impressions, the scene is played for laughs.
+- Mood Whiplash: When Napoleon finds out that the howling he's been following isn't made by wild dogs, but a monitor lizard doing random animal impressions, the scene is played for laughs.
 Napoleon's heartbroken emotional breakdown immediately afterwards isn't.

 - Miles Gloriosus: Muffin/Napoleon brags about being a brave wild dog, but is afraid of virtually everything, and can't even kill prey.